flhofer/dell_TB16_firmware/README.md

 These ports are v1.2 compliant and typically support up to 3840 x 2160 @ 60Hz and daisy-chaining.
 Mini-DP or DP may intermittently stop working without the latest Cable NVM.

 ### 5. RJ45 Gigabit Ethernet
 Generic RTL8153 Gigabit Ethernet controller.
 No surprises.
 However, it may have difficulty waking from deep sleep (suspension) if the ASMedia USB controller firmware is out of date.
-The problem can also be solved by detaching and re-registering the controller on the PCI bus via a script (see an example in `tools/scripts`).
+You can also solve the problem by detaching and re-registering the controller on the PCI bus via a script (see an example in `tools/scripts`).

 ### 6. USB 2.0 (2 ports)
 "Slow"-speed port generally intended for input devices such as mouse, keyboard, trackpad, smart-card readers, etc. No major issues observed.